What causes infidelity in relationships?

 This research didn’t ask “what causes infidelity in relationships?”
 Instead, it asked, “what happens to the hurt partner, the involved partner, and the affair partner after the infidelity broke up the relationship?”

-Discovering that your partner has been unfaithful is a severe and painful trauma, but this research suggests that women who have been cheated on actually go on to have better and more successful intimate lives.
+Discovering that your partner has been unfaithful is severe and painful trauma, but this research suggests that women who have been cheated on may actually go on to have better and more successful intimate lives with their next partner.
+It’s another example of how intuition can be shaped by trauma.

 It takes a little time, but these women develop more self-confidence and self-awareness.
 And they eventually bond with more reliable men with better self-control.